nikokelx/event-driven_and_process-oriented-architecture_group-5/assignments/assignment-2/README.md

 The microservice Factory [saves the current inventory level](https://github.com/nikokelx/event-driven_and_process-oriented-architecture_group-5/blob/main/project/factory/src/main/java/ch/unisg/factory/infrastructure/repository/MachinePersistenceAdapter.java) of the goods.
-If a certain amount of wood shavings is in stock, the microservice [emits an event](https://github.com/nikokelx/event-driven_and_process-oriented-architecture_group-5/blob/main/project/factory/src/main/java/ch/unisg/factory/infrastructure/adapters/messages/FactoryInventoryLevelEvent.java) to the topic "stock-update."
+If a certain amount of wood shavings is in the inventory, the microservice [emits an event](https://github.com/nikokelx/event-driven_and_process-oriented-architecture_group-5/blob/main/project/factory/src/main/java/ch/unisg/factory/infrastructure/adapters/messages/FactoryInventoryLevelEvent.java) to the topic "factory-inventory-level".
-The microservice Warehouse [listens](https://github.com/nikokelx/event-driven_and_process-oriented-architecture_group-5/blob/main/project/warehouse/src/main/java/ch/unisg/warehouse/service/ConsumerService.java) and keeps track of the data.
+The microservice Warehouse [listens](https://github.com/nikokelx/event-driven_and_process-oriented-architecture_group-5/blob/main/project/warehouse/src/main/java/ch/unisg/warehouse/service/ConsumerService.java) listen to this topic, and it keeps track of the data.

 !Sequence Diagram